-A field survey of multifamily rental properties was conducted as part of the Region G Housing Needs Assessment.
-The following table summarizes the surveyed multifamily rental supply by project type for Saginaw County and Region G. Note that vacancy rates below 1% are illustrated in red text.
+A field survey of multifamily rental properties was conducted as part of the East Central Michigan Region Housing Needs Assessment.
+The following table summarizes the surveyed multifamily rental supply by project type for Saginaw County and the East Central Michigan Region.
+Note that vacancy rates below 1% are illustrated in red text.

-Surveyed Multifamily Rental Housing Supply by Area Vacancy Rate Wait Lists Overall b y Program Туре by Property ' Туре Projects Total Vacant Vacancy Market- Tax Government Market- Tax Government Surveyed Units Units Rate Rate Credit Subsidized Rate Credit Subsidized Saginaw County 58 6,766 145 2.1% 3.2% 0.0% 0.0% - 152 HH 352 HH Region 186 16,332 366 2.2% 3.1% 2.1% 0.2% 62 HH 894 HH 961 HH
+Surveyed Multifamily Rental Housing Supply by Area Vacancy Rate Wait Lis ts Overall by Program Type by by Property Type Projects Total Vacant Vacancy Market- Tax Government Market- Tax Government Surveyed Units Units Rate Rate Credit Subsidized Rate Credit Subsidized Saginaw County 58 6,766 145 2.1% 3.3% 0.0% 0.0% - 152 HH 352 HH Region 186 16,332 366 2.2% 3.1% 2.1% 0.2% 62 HH 894 HH 961 HH

 In Saginaw County, a total of 58 apartment properties were surveyed, comprising a total of 6,766 units.
 Overall, the multifamily units are 97.9% occupied, which reflects a total of 145 vacancies among the 58 properties surveyed.
 Typically, in a well-balanced and healthy market, multifamily rentals should have an overall occupancy rate between 94% and 96%.
 As such, the occupancy rate within Saginaw County is considered high and indicates a shortage of available multifamily rentals.
-Among specific program types, the market-rate units are 96.8% occupied, while both Tax Credit and government-subsidized units are 100% occupied.
+Among specific program types, the market-rate units are 96.7% occupied, while both Tax Credit and government-subsidized units are 100% occupied.
 These very high occupancy rates and the presence of wait lists among Tax Credit and subsidized product are evidence of pent-up demand for multifamily rentals targeting low- and moderate-income renter households.
 This may represent a future development opportunity within the county.